 ‘The Ticket’ tells about the day when the life of a refugee is changed forever.
 The day they climb on the bus, forget the life being left behind and begin a new one.
 Strangely enough, the description of the new country was as winter coming in.
 How is this in any way significant?
 Well, vocalist Einar Kaupang sings that the immigrant will not be getting off the bus until spring comes around again.

 Personally, I felt the closer ‘Sky Brown Sky’ was unnecessary, but it did bring with it some interesting features relating to the content of the album.
 Being mostly an instrumental piece, it uses guitars and drums to take the listener on the refugee’s hostile journey.
 The intriguing part of this track was the use of raga rock influences which, I assume, represents the immigrant’s role and how it becomes more prominent as the track progresses.

 In my opinion, In Central European Time is an insightful album that requires you to dig deeper when listening to it.
-I particularly enjoy the fact that the Kaupang uses a first-party narrative for all tracks making you “feel” the song.
-The looping electric guitar and rhythmic backing makes this album ideal as a soundtrack to some 1960s film, but it is the powerful lyrics that remind me of the admirable ethos of the American hippie generation.
+I particularly enjoy the fact that the Kaupang uses the first-party narrative for all tracks making you “feel” the song.
+The looping electric guitar and rhythmic backing make this album ideal as a soundtrack to some 1960s film, but it is the powerful lyrics that remind me of the admirable ethos of the American hippie generation.
 In today’s antagonistic society, more Dig Deeper may be just what we need.

 2,141 total views, 2 views today